Age of consent in Europe: Italy

+Not knowing that the victim is underage is not a legal defence, except when it was unavoidable ignorance.
+As established by the ruling No. 30915 of the Third Criminal Section of the Supreme Court of Cassation on 16 September 2025, "the typical excusing factor provided for by Article 602-quarter of the Criminal Code, in relation to unavoidable ignorance regarding the age of the victim, can only be established if the offender, despite having diligently carried out the necessary investigations, was led to believe, based on unequivocal evidence, that the minor was an adult.
+Consequently, elements such as the presence in the subject of physical developmental traits typical of adults or verbal reassurances regarding the victim's age, whether from the minor or from third parties, are not sufficient to establish the grounds for non-punishment, even if they exist simultaneously."
+This was in line with past rulings, such as that of 28 October 2021 by the Third Criminal Section, which ruled that "the individual's ignorance of the victim's age excuses his or her conduct only if, despite having diligently carried out the necessary investigations, he or she is led to believe, on the basis of unequivocal evidence, that the minor is an adult; it follows that verbal reassurances alone, provided by the minor or by third parties, regarding the minor's age, are not sufficient, especially if provided in an ambiguous manner."

 Kosovo

 The age of consent in Kosovo is 16.
-Article 228 of the Penal Penalty Code states that "Term 'Consent' means the voluntary agreement of a person who has reached the age of sixteen years to engage in the sexual act in question", and Article 230 states that, 1.
-Whoever subjects another person to a sexual act without such person's consent shall be punished by imprisonment of two (2) to ten (10) years".
+Article 228 of the Penal Penalty Code states: "Term 'Consent' means the voluntary agreement of a person who has reached the age of sixteen years to engage in the sexual act in question", and Article 230 states that, "1.
+Whoever subjects another person to a sexual act without such person's consent shall be punished by imprisonment of two (2) to ten (10) years."

 Latvia

 The age of consent in Latvia is 16.

 The main legislation is specified by the Latvian Criminal Law, Section 161 (Acts of a sexual nature with a Person who has not Attained the Age of Sixteen Years), which translated reads: "Committing a sexual, anal or oral act or another unnatural sexual act of gratification, or other acts of a sexual nature committed in physical contact with the victim's body, if it was done with a person who has not attained the age of sixteen years and if such offence has been committed by a person who has attained the age of majority, is punished by deprivation of liberty for a term of up to five years, or short-term imprisonment, or community service, or a fine and probationary supervision for a period of up to five years."

 Sections 159 and 160 provide harsher penalties for rape and forcible sexual assault of juveniles.